-Just the other day I was reaching down to give an affectionate scratch to my older dog when I felt a new bump on her head.
-Now she is 13 years old, so this is not our first “lump” but I always get concerned when I find a new one.
-Especially because this one did not seem like the other lumps and bumps that she has developed in the past.
+One time I reached down to give an affectionate scratch to my older dog when I felt a new bump on her head.
+Now she is more than 13 years old, so this is not our first “lump,” but I always get concerned when I find a new one.
+Mainly because this one did not seem like the other lumps and bumps that she has developed in the past.
 So, off to the vet we went….

 If you know the answers to these questions before you get to the vet, it will really help them diagnose your dog’s “lump” quicker and will also help you know if it is potentially something serious.

 - Has the lump or bump appeared suddenly or has it been there a while?

 - Has the bump or lump stayed the same consistency or had the same appearance or has it recently changed?

 - Does the lump seem to separate from the underlying tissue or does it seem fixed in place?